skunklab/SkunkLab.Core/ReadME.md

 ### Run the Sample Client

  1. Open the Samples.Mqtt.Client project in Visual Studio 2017.
  2. Right-click the project and select Debug and Start New Instance from the menu.
 This will launch the client console app.
-Follow the instructions in console window entering the information in the image below using your FQDN.
+Follow the instructions in console window entering the information in the image below using your FQDN, e.g., growlingdog.eastus.cloudapp.azure.com.
  3. Right-click the project again and Debug and Start new instance from the menu.
 This will launch a 2nd client console app.
 Follow the instructions in the console window and enter in the information in image below using your FQDN.
  4. Send messages to and from both client apps and feel welcome to open more clients if you like.